Perkins&Will

-Perkins & Will is a global design practice founded in 1935.
+Perkins&Will is a global design practice founded in 1935.
 Since 1986, the group has been a subsidiary of Lebanon-based Dar Al-Handasah (Arabic: دار الهندسة).
-Phil Harrison has been the firm's CEO since 2006.

 History

-The firm was established in by Lawrence Perkins (1907–1998) and Philip Will Jr. (1906–1985).
+The firm was established in Chicago by Lawrence Perkins (1907–1998) and Philip Will Jr. (1906–1985).
 Perkins and Will met while studying architecture at Cornell University.
-The company was founded in Chicago.

-The company attracted national attention in 1940 with the Crow Island School in Winnetka, Illinois, designed in association with Eliel Saarinen and Eero Saarinen.
-In 1986, Dar Al-Handasah, a Lebanese consulting firm, purchased Perkins&Will.
-In 2016, the company had 24 global offices and 2,000 employees.
+Perkins&Will attracted national attention in 1940 with the Crow Island School in Winnetka, Illinois, designed in association with Eliel Saarinen and Eero Saarinen.
+In 1971, the American Institute of Architects named Crow Island School as the recipient of its Twenty-five Year Award, which annually recognizes "a building that has set a precedent for the last 25 to 35 years and continues to set standards of excellence for its architectural design and significance."

-In March 2014, Perkins&Will announced its planned acquisition of The Freelon Group, led by Philip Freelon.
-After the close of the transaction, Freelon joined Perkins and Will's board of directors and became managing and design director of the firm's North Carolina practice.
+In 1986, Dar Al-Handasah (دار الهندسة), a multidisciplinary engineering consultancy, purchased Perkins&Will.
+Together with global engineering, management, planning, and energy firms TYLin, Currie & Brown, Introba, Landrum & Brown, and Penspen, Perkins&Will and Dar now form the Dar Group, which is registered in Dubai.

-In October 2017, Perkins&Will acquired sports and recreation architecture firm Sink Combs Dethlefs.
-Sink Combs Dethlefs, founded in 1962, operated offices in Denver and Chicago.
+Starting in 2000, Perkins&Will began to acquire other firms in the U.S. and abroad.
+In August 2004, they merged with the Vancouver practice of architect Peter Busby.
+In March 2014, Perkins&Will announced its planned acquisition of The Freelon Group, led by the late Philip Freelon.
+Freelon joined Perkins and Will's board of directors and became managing and design director of the firm's North Carolina practice.In 2015, 2016, and 2017, respectively, they acquired London-based consultancy Portland Design Associates, U.S. transportation planning firm Nelson\Nygaard. and architecture firm Sink Combs Dethlefs.
+Sink Combs Dethlefs.

-In February 2018, Perkins&Will acquired Danish practice Schmidt Hammer Lassen.
-Schmidt Hammer Lassen Architects, known for their extensive work in the cultural sector, were founded in 1986 with offices in Copenhagen and Shanghai.
+In February 2018, Perkins&Will acquired Danish practice Schmidt Hammer Lassen Architects.
+Known for their work in the cultural sector, Schmidt Hammer Lassen Architects were founded in 1986 with offices in Copenhagen and Shanghai.In 2018, they acquired Dallas-based interiors firm Lauckgroup, followed by San Francisco-based Pfau Long Architecture and the London-based firm Penoyre & Prasad in 2019.In July 2022, Perkins&Will acquired the Bainbridge Island, Washington, practice of architect Jason F. McLennan.
+McLennan became Perkins&Will's chief sustainability officer.

 Sustainable design

 The firm's website claims to have more Leadership in Energy and Environmental Design (LEED) accredited professionals than any other design firm in North America.
-In 2011, Perkins&Will announced the LEED-ND (Neighborhood Development) platinum level certification for its 100th sustainable building, the Dockside Green Phase Two Balance project, located in Victoria, British Columbia.
+In 2011, they announced the LEED-ND (Neighborhood Development) platinum level certification for their 100th sustainable building, the Dockside Green Phase Two Balance project, located in Victoria, British Columbia.